dressupgeekout/hex2vga/README.md

     ./hex2vga /path/to/sq.hex 13 16 > sq.816

-To the maximum extent possible, I (Christian Koch) disclaim ownership of this code and dedicate it to the public domain.
+To the maximum extent possible, I (Charlotte Koch) disclaim ownership of this code and dedicate it to the public domain.